-CMS required that a change to the eligibility report timeframe be made to the HETS, effective June 16, 2018, that are important for SPOT users to understand.
+CMS required that a change to the eligibility report timeframe be made to the HETS, effective September 10, 2018, that is important for SPOT users to understand.
 A new functionality is now available that was not available previously.

 As of June 4, 2018, SPOT users can look up the new MBIs that are replacing HICNs and will belong to all Medicare beneficiaries.

 SPOT users will notice a terminology change that began April 2, with "Medicare number" being replaced by "Medicare ID."

 The Centers for Medicare & Medicaid Services' (CMS) data security standards require SPOT users to log into the application at least every 30 days to maintain access.

 Missed something regarding SPOT?
 View the SPOT news email archives.

 Mailing documents to First Coast Service Options Inc. (First Coast) offices in Jacksonville, Fla., is no small expense, particularly when you have to submit additional documentation in support of claim appeals.
 Between the making copies and mailing reams of paper, these costs can add up quickly.
 Did you know First Coast offers a more convenient solution for handling correspondence?